jordannakamoto/jordannakamoto/README.md

 ### Hi there 👋
-I'm Jordan, an aspiring Software Developer from San Rafael, California.
+I'm Jordan, an aspiring Software Developer from the California Coast.
 <br> I enjoy the pursuit of life-long learning and the appreciation of design and engineering 🌎.

 ![Screenshot 2024-01-06 at 7 22 41 PM(1)](https://github.com/jordannakamoto/jordannakamoto/assets/18277544/3767179e-de6f-4b7c-a176-d2d73c66f6f3)